shabbyrobe/tempe/README.rst

-Assuming a handler ``echo`` is registered which returns the key exactly as passed, and the filter ``x`` is registered which appends the string ``x`` to its input, the following demonstrates the different ways a standalone tag can be invoked:
+Assuming a handler ``echo`` is registered which returns the key exactly as passed, and the filter ``x`` is registered which appends the string ``x`` to its input, the following demonstrates the different ways a value tag can be invoked:

 Template::